Leave your contact details and Get 3 Live Classes for Free

 How Does a 1480 SAT Score Compare to Other Test Takers?

 Academic success levels of an average student are surpassed by those with a 1480 SAT score.
-Recent SAT test results show that scoring 1480 positions students near the top 3 percent of testers whose performance is superior to most peers.
+Recent 2024 SAT test results show that scoring 1480 positions students near the top 3 percent, which reflects the 1480 SAT score percentile among test-takers.
 Test-takers in the 3% percentile exceed the 1480 SAT score since it represents one of the highest achievement levels on this standardized exam.
 Legacy Online School additionally lets students dive deeper into understand how the score of 1480 can compare to other scores and how they will compare to other scores at universities.
+Practicing with high-quality SAT Practice Questions is one of the most effective ways to maintain or improve performance at this level.

 Is a 1480 SAT Score Considered Competitive for Admission?